logiqai/logiq-firelens-fluentbit/README.md

    ``` aws ecr get-login ```
 - Once logged in, push the image to private ECR registry.
 ``` docker push  Username.dkr.region.amazon.com/logiqconfiguration ```
+- Use this image in the log_router firelens image.
 - Reference the config file path in the FireLens configuration:</br>
 ```
 "firelensConfiguration": {